JustToThePoint English Website Version

 Effect on Populations:

-The effect of fishing with nets is that reduces the predator (shark) population and increases the prey (fish) population.
+The end result of fishing with nets is that it reduces the predator (shark) population and increases the prey (fish) population.

 Fishing removes prey and predators directly (-ky, -kx).
 Reduced predator numbers lead to fewer prey being eaten.
 The indirect positive effect outweighs the direct negative effect, resulting in a higher prey and lower predator population at equilibrium.